EdgeFirstAI/documentation/docs/studio/dataio.md

 This interface allows applications to retrieve data from a dataset.
 The application requires an access token as follows:

-In the datasets page, select the dropdown on the top-right of a dataset, then select "Generate API Token".
+In the datasets page, select the drop-down on the top-right of a dataset, then select "Generate API Token".
 This token will be used with every bridge API to upload or access samples.
 This token does not expire and can be reused.

 <figure markdown="span">
 ![Generate API Token](assets/generate-api-token.png){ align=center }